Do you have any questions for the author?

 I would be happy to support your book club by attending meetings in the Southern California area, or by doing a phone or Skype conversation with groups located elsewhere.
 If you have questions, I’ll be glad to answer them.

-In response to inquiries, I’ve put together a list of prompts that might be conversation starters:
+In response to inquiries, I’ve put together a list of prompts that might be conversation starters.
+Below are some sample.

 - Did you enjoy the book?
 Why or why not?